EutropicAI/Final2x/README.md

 - News🎉: Enhance a video?
 Try [VSET](https://github.com/EutropicAI/VSET)!
 - News🎉: Final2x v3.0.0 is now available, support Nvidia 50 series GPUs now!
-- News🎉: We are thrilled to announce the release of Final2x v2.0.0, which marks a major milestone as we transition to utilizing [ccrestoration](https://github.com/EutropicAI/ccrestoration) (PyTorch) for our algorithm implementation.

 ### Screenshots